 But there’s another issue impacting whether a diagnosis is actually entered on a cancer registry or not.
 Unfortunately, there are members of the medical community who still see well differentiated NETs as benign tumors, ‘not a proper cancer’ and still use ancient terminology ……… ‘Carcinoid’.
 The WHO 2010 classification for NETs was based on the concept that all NETs have malignant potential.
 Here’s a quote from the UKINETS Guidelines in 2011 (Ramage, Caplin, Meyer, Grossman, et al).

 Tumours should be classified according to the WHO 2010 classification (Bosman FT, Carneiro F, Hruban RH, et al. WHO Classification of Tumours of the Digestive System.
 Lyon: IARC, 2010).
 This classification is fundamentally different from the WHO 2000 classification scheme, as it no longer combines stage related information with the two-tiered system of well and poorly differentiated NETs.
 The WHO 2010 classification is based on the concept that all NETs have malignant potential, and has therefore abandoned the division into benign and malignant NETs and tumours of uncertain malignant potential.

-The guidance in WHO 2017 for Endocrine Organs reinforces this statement.
+The guidance in WHO 2017 for Endocrine Organs and WHO 2019 for the Digestive System reinforces this statement.

 The undiagnosed NET patient population